 How Long Do Squirrels Live?

-Female squirrels typically have two litters that contain an average of two to four young each year.
-However, depending on a variety of factors including food supply, weather conditions, and habitat, squirrels are capable of carrying up to eight young in one brood.
-Litters are usually born in late winter and then again during midsummer.
-Pregnancy lasts up to two months, and the young are born hairless and weigh around 13 to 18 grams, or 0.5 to 0.65 ounces.
-Squirrels are completely weaned from the mother after approximately two months, and adulthood is reached in nine months.
+Female squirrels each year typically have two litters that contain an average of two to four young but can carry up to eight.
+Litters are usually born in late winter and midsummer.
+Pregnancy lasts up to two months, and the young are born hairless and weigh around 0.5 to 0.65 ounces.
+Squirrels are weaned from the mother after about two months, and adulthood is reached in nine months.

 Learn more about squirrel removal.